 Third.
 The intangibles.
 You MUST have at least one of these: A great location, prop, wardrobe or concept.
 You can't just say..."go stand there" and expect and expect something great.
 Sometimes all it takes is a simple prop.
 Maybe you have found an amazing vintage dress to build your mood board around.
 Location, location, location...this is the hard part, for me anyway, but it can make the photo.
 Imagine a concept that will invoke some sort of emotion or something that tells a story.

 Forth element is the light...and shadows.
 Volumes can and have been written on this topic, but it only stands to reason that you need wonderful light on our subject

 Last, a great edit.
 You have your great model, a creative MUA, the intangible and directed an amazing photo shoot.
 But, the edit is the final piece of the puzzle that MUST be skillfully crafted, interesting and has an some aspect that makes the photo pop.
 Practice and study every day to improve that part of your trade.

-If you don't have all four of these elements in your photo, you will probably have a very good image.
+If you don't have all five of these elements in your photo, you will probably have a very good image.
 Not every photo we create will be a "Great" photo, but it should always be our goal.